juxt/site/docs/src/pages/learn/kanban/kanban-tutorials.md

 If you have made it this far then congrats!
 You (should) have a ready to go back end and the required APIs for your fledgling kanban app.
 What to do next?

 - Now that you are familiar with Site and the console, you can experiment with adding and modifying your kanban schema further, or striking out alone and creating something from scratch.
-If you do, please share it with us by tweeting **(TODO socials / strangeloop slack)** as JUXT would love to see what you come up with.
+If you do, please share it with us by Tweeting [@juxtpro](https://twitter.com/juxtpro) as JUXT would love to see what you come up with.
 - Check out Alex's video [Making a Kanban App with Site](https://www.youtube.com/watch?v=L9CytxUMCaA&t=122s), where he walks through a similar project and connects it with a React front end, to add a GUI to your project.
 - Take a look at JUXT's home-apps/hiring-kanban [public repo](https://github.com/juxt/home-apps/tree/main/apps/hiring-kanban) for inspiration on extending your kanban's functionality with custom Clojure code and building multiple apps on one Site instance.